interactive-fiction-class/interactive-fiction-class.github.io/in_class_activities/play-text-adventures/play-text-adventures.md

 -->

 ### Questions
 4.  __Keep track of bad responses__.
 Sometimes the game fails to understand your intent, and sometimes it generates illogical responses.
-For a few instances of this, copy-and-paste what you said, and how the game responded.
+For a few instances of this, copy down what you said, and how the game responded.
 Write down why you think it was a bad response.
 5 __Try to force the game off into a different setting__.
 The game starts off as a Dungeons and Dragons-style adventure.
 You can get it off track quickly by not playing to character type.
-If you manage to make the game take a funny turn that breaks the theme, copy-and-paste it to share with us.
+If you manage to make the game take a funny turn that breaks the theme, copy it down to share with us.
 6. While AI Dungeon 2 is fun to play, it clearly gets a lot of things wrong.
 What is the system lacking as compared to hand-crafted games?
 7. If you had near-infinite resources (for GPUs, to build datasets, to collect human annotations, etc.), how would you propose to improve AI Dungeon to make it more fun to play?

 ## What to submit
-Submit a PDF with your question answers to https://www.gradescope.com/courses/78405/assignments/331462 by the end of the day.
+Submit a PDF with your question answers to https://www.gradescope.com/courses/78405/assignments/331462 by midnight tonight.
+Your PDF can either be typset, or it can be a scan of your hand-written notes from class.
+Gradescope allows group submissions, and only one submissions needs to be made per group.